LeaPhant/pagkibot/README.md

 (On Linux you might have to put `sudo` before the `npm`-command)

-- Now the bot should be up and running!
+- Now the bot should be up and running and also automatically start on boot.

 ## Configuration